Chlorophytus/celerytest/README.md

 # celerytest
-Featherweight FOSS OpenGL 4 Blockland clone!
+Featherweight FOSS OpenGL 4 Blockland clone

 ## Usage
 Linux is required.
 I don't have a Windows machine to test this on.